Beyonce didn’t like the diamond top in her most famous photo until she put on the photographer’s jeans

 It was a major photo shoot in 2003.
-Beyoncé, who was successful with Destiny’s Child at the time, knew what she wanted for the cover of her debut solo album. dangerously in Love, she asked Swiss photographer Markus Klinko (62), who had been capturing artists for some time.
+At the time successful with Destiny’s Child, Beyoncé knew exactly what she wanted for the cover of her debut solo album ‘Dangerously in Love’. she asked Swiss photographer Markus Klinko (62), who had been capturing artists for some time.
 Reluctantly, as she preferred to be a ‘sexy model’ in front of the lens.
-Slacker It was a dream.
+‘Playboy’ was the dream.

 Beyoncé was mesmerized by a shoot she did with actress and model Laetitia Casta, where she posed nearly nude on a diamond-studded cobweb.
 The singer wanted something in the same atmosphere, but ‘smaller’.
 Klinko didn’t know how to handle it, but figured it out when Beyoncé’s mother Tina (her stylist at the time) arrived at the shoot.
 She had brought a perfect top studded with diamonds.

-But the singer didn’t like it, Klinko says this week insider, Tina wore a long skirt under the top, which, according to Beyoncé, was made for a red carpet or prom outfit.
+But the singer didn’t like it, Klinko told ‘Insider’ this week.
+Tina wore a long skirt under the top, which, according to Beyoncé, was made for a red carpet or prom outfit.
 Exactly what he didn’t like.
 The photographer suggested jeans.
 Beyoncé was thrilled, but there was one problem: She didn’t have any jeans.

 practically topless

 According to the photographer, Beyoncé was “practically topless” during the shoot.
 The top was very mobile, but thanks to clever post-processing, there’s not ‘too much’ to see.
 The photo shows Beyoncé as it was in the future, the photographer thinks.
 She was a young woman, but definitely not a world star yet.
-She already looks like this in the photo: ,,It was kind of a road map of what she would become.
+In the photo she already looks like this: “It was a kind of road map of what she would become.”

 A request

-There was no direction in the result. ,It was not my idea that he raised his arms,” Klinko says. ,,That was his idea, I don’t even know if it was really an idea.
+There was no direction in the result.
+“It wasn’t my idea that he raised his arms,” says Klinko.
+“It was his idea, I don’t even know if it was really a idea.
 This was his instinct.
-And I knew: That’s the cover.”
+And I knew right away: This is the cover.

-Beyoncé took the jeans with her after the shoot, but on her next collaboration with Klinko, she returned them.
+Beyoncé took the jeans with her after the shoot, but returned them the next time she worked with Clinko.
 Washed and with a bow around it.
 The photographer often says that the question comes to his mind whether he wants to sell the jeans, but he doesn’t.
 “She said, ‘Thank you so much, please don’t sell this on eBay.'”

-Also listen to the AD Media podcast below or subscribe via Spotify or iTunes.
-Find all our podcasts at ad.nl/podcasts.
+Look Three-hour show and flight on a crystal horse: It was Beyoncé at King Bowdoin Stadium

 Free Unlimited Access to Showbytes?
 Whom can!